cybercongress/cybernomics/bostrom_simulation/README.md

 - `extra_links` `(0)`
 - `guaranteed_links` `(0)`

-## Adjusting Volts and Ampers supply
+## Adjusting Volts and Amperes supply

 To model minting properties of Volts for the planning of GPU storage and maximization of Volts price.
-As Ampers are resource tokens and they do not have natural measure we decide to model Ampers supply equal to Volts.
+As Amperes are resource tokens and they do not have natural measure we decide to model Amperes supply equal to Volts.

 System designed in the way that investminted 1 GH (1 Giga Hydrogen is equal to 1GBoot) for 1 day yelds 1 Volts.